mia-platform/documentation/docs/development_suite/api-console/api-design/flow-manager-configurator/how-it-works.md

 ### Control Buttons

-Control buttons are placed in the top and bottom right corner of the canvas.
+Control buttons are placed in the corners of the canvas.

+Button placed in the top left corner provide the following features:
+- Searchbar &rarr; searches for states and events of the flow, clicking on an item will cause it to be centered and selected

 Button placed in the top right corner provide the following features:
 - Download flow &rarr; exports an image representing the whole flow or the current view
-- Highlight &rarr; enters the [highlight mode](#highlight-mode)
+- Highlight &rarr; enters the [highlight mode](/development_suite/api-console/api-design/flow-manager-configurator/overview.md#highlight-mode)
 - Add state &rarr; creates a new state

 Button placed in the bottom right corner provide the following features: